(Warning: This post contains major spoilers for Tuesday’s Season 4 finale of “This Is Us.”)

 Fogelman says that Season 5 of “This Is Us” is going to focus on “rebirth and a lot of new beginnings — but particularly birth and rebirth” as its themes.

-And we already got one big birth in the finale: the delivery of Kevin and Toby’s son, Jack Jr. (Blake Stadnik), and Lucy’s (Auden Thornton) baby girl Hope.
+And we already got one big birth in the finale: the delivery of Kate and Toby’s son, Jack Jr. (Blake Stadnik), and Lucy’s (Auden Thornton) baby girl Hope.
 That jump to the distant future also came with the reveal that Toby and Kate actually decided to go through with adopting another child, as Jack’s sister, played by Adelaide Kane, comes to visit her newborn niece.

 “We really loved the actress we found to play the daughter [Adelaide Kane] and obviously we’ve really loved Blake playing Jack,” Fogelman said.
 “So our hope is to make people become invested in those future storylines by getting to those characters slowly, as we’ve done, so that by the time you’re really landing in full stories with them, if we do, really, you feel that great investment.”